rust-lang/book/src/ch17-01-futures-and-syntax.md

 * The returned trait is a `Future`, with an associated type of `Output`.
 Notice that the `Output` type is `()`, which is the same as the the original return type from the `async fn` version of `hello`.
-* The whole body of the function is wrapped in an `async` block.
+* The whole body of the function is wrapped in an `async move` block.
 Remember that blocks are expressions.
 This whole block is the expression returned from the function.
+It is an `async move` block
+* It names the fact that
 * The async block itself has the “unit” value `()`, since it ends with a `println!` statement.
 That value matches the `Output` type in the return type.